What Are Compound Nouns?

 - Hyphenated compound nouns: there is a hyphen between the words.

 All monosyllabic nouns and adjectives are stressed.
 But in a compound noun, the first word is usually more stressed.

-Stress is important in pronunciation, because it helps distinguishing between a compound noun and an adjective with a noun.
-Look at the example:
+Stress is an important aspect of pronunciation because it helps to distinguish between a compound noun and a phrase consisting of an adjective and a noun.

 In this example, both 'white' and 'house' are equally stressed.
 It means a house which is painted white.

 Here, 'white' is more stressed than 'house' and it means the 'Whitehouse,' the official residence and workplace of the president of the United States.

 The spelling of compound nouns can differ between American and British English.
 The choice of spelling is often a matter of stylistic preference rather than strict rules.
 For instance: